amscad/vim/README.md

 This version of my vim files uses bundle to manage plugins: https://github.com/gmarik/Vundle.vim

-To keep this upto date, I borrowed the idea to have vim automatically install necessary plugins from the good folks at PivotalLabs: https://github.com/pivotalcommon/vim-config/blob/master/vimrc
+To keep this up to date, I borrowed the idea to have vim automatically install necessary plugins from the good folks at PivotalLabs: https://github.com/pivotalcommon/vim-config/blob/master/vimrc

 Consequently the latest version of vim should be used.
 I recommend using homebrew to